mechtronica/mechtronica.net/rules/mech-building/components.md

 {.table}

 ### The Power Subsystem
-The power subsystem consists of two components: a **Power Plant** and a **Fuel Tank**.
+The power subsystem consists of two components: a Power Plant and a Fuel Tank.
 The power plant uses fuel from the fuel tank to generate a steady supply of energy.

 #### Power Plants
-Power Plants convert fuel into power.
+Power Plants convert fuel into {% keyword 'Power' glossary %}.

 | Stat       | Description |
 | ---------- | ----------- |